MarlinFirmware/MarlinDocumentation/_basics/troubleshooting.md

 ### G29 Probing Failed!
 Marlin uses the `Z_PROBE_LOW_POINT` value to prevent the probe from pressing too hard against the bed and getting damaged.
 A value of -2 works well for a flat and level bed, but if the bed isn't trammed yet, the probe may exceed the low point and trigger a "Probing Failed" error.
 To prevent this from happening, change the setting to something like -10 during initial setup, and then you can change it back after the bed is perfectly trammed.

+### Heating Failed!
+Thermal Runaway is a constant concern with heaters, so Marlin watches heaters for some common runaway conditions:

+- Thermistor shorted or broken (MINTEMP/MAXTEMP).
+- Heating Failed: Temperature is rising too slowly (while below target).
+- Thermal Runaway: Temperature is too far from target range for too long (after settling).
+  NOTE: Thermal Runaway can be caused by a fan blowing too close to the hotend.

+During a first-time setup or firmware upgrade, we recommend leaving Thermal Protection enabled but relaxing the settings.
+To do this, set `WATCH_TEMP_PERIOD` and `WATCH_BED_TEMP_PERIOD` to longer intervals, such as 40 or 60 seconds.
+You can increase the `HYSTERESIS` settings to makes thermal protection more tolerant of an untuned PID.
+You should run `M303` on the hotend and bed as soon as possible, and it will help to loosen up thermal protection until all the PID is well tuned.

+Depending on your setup, you may get more stable heating using `MPCTEMP` instead of `PIDTEMP`.

 ### FTDI USB Bandwidth
 At 115K baud use 167 latency, 192 USB block request.
 As one goes up the other goes down.